 Worth of Award

-- There are 27 scholarships (17 for full-time study and 10 for part-time study) available to students from Ethiopia, Uganda, Rwanda, and Tanzania.
+- There are 30 scholarships (20 for full-time study and 10 for online study) for selected courses available to students from Uganda, Ethiopia, Rwanda, and Tanzania

 - The scholarships cover full tuition fees, and for students who will be studying in Manchester, the award includes return international airfares, living expenses, and visas.

-- be a resident citizen of Ethiopia and have not previously studied outside Africa (training of six months or less does not count);
+- Be a resident citizen of Ethiopia and have not previously studied outside Africa (training of six months or less does not count);

 How to Apply

-- If you are selected for the scholarship you will be automatically admitted to the course of your choice.
+- If you are shortlisted for the scholarship, you will be asked to take the IELTS or TOEFL test.